adavisfoy/School_District_Analysis/README.md

 Since the original school district analysis was completed, the PyCity School Board raised a suspicion that reading and math scores for Thomas High School ninth graders were altered.
 Given the seriousness of this allegation and possible impact to state testing standards and budgetary implications, the School Board has requested intervention.
 School Board officials requested that math and reading scores for Thomas High School ninth graders be excluded from the analysis (i.e. replace their scores with NaNs).
 Once the scores have been excluded, they have requested that the analysis be completed again to determine the impact of these changes on the overall analysis.

 ## Results:
-Using bulleted lists and images of DataFrames as support, address the following questions.
+This section will outline the impacts of excluding Thomas High School ninth grader math and reading scores from the analysis with images to support the findings.

 ### District Summary Analysis:
   - A few of the metrics were not impacted by replacing Thomas High School ninth grade scores for math and reading with NaNs. **Metrics that weren't impacted** include: